-- A better moving company will be the one that is a member of American Moving and Storage Association (AMSA) and Better Business Bureau (BBB).
+A better moving company will be the one that is a member of Canadian Moving and Storage Association and Better Business Bureau (BBB).

-- In worst case scenarios the cheat movers either hold your prized goods as ransom or may just disappear into thin air, never to be seen again.
+In worst case scenarios the cheat movers either hold your prized goods as ransom or may just disappear into thin air, never to be seen again.
 In such cases, you can do nothing but try to retrieve the lost goods.
-Notifying the police, lodging a complaint with the Department of Transportation and filing a Household Goods Consumer complaint should be steps in the right direction.
+Notifying the police, lodging a complaint with Small Claims Court and filing a Household Goods Consumer complaint should be steps in the right direction.

 Never pay any large deposits in cash.
 If at all it is the peak of the moving season and the mover wants an advance as confirmation of the date, then make the payment only by card.
 This deposit should not exceed 10-15% of the settled amount.

 Always make sure to get a contract, stating clearly the terms and conditions of the move, including possible extra fees and costs.
 This would prevent surprises or unexpected spending on the moving day.

 Ensure that you have everything in writing.
 The moving contract, the estimate fees and taxes, the inventory sheet and any such documents that is mandatory for moving.
 All documents should be complete and properly signed and stamped.

 Never sign any incomplete or blank documents.
 Scrutinize the document thoroughly and do not hesitate to ask for clarifications if you fail to understand something.

 Be wary when the mover asks you to sign a new invoice as the previous one has either been damaged or misplaced or you have more items than they originally estimated.
 Demand a revised estimate and ensure that 'both' of you sign it before the moving begins.

 In case there is any problem after your move, for example, some of your belongings are missing, or some of them are damaged, make sure to contact the mover with immediate effect to rectify the issue.

 Always get the contact of the driver and the moving company.